-What's New On This Page?> Feb 9, 2013 - SP V3 design update.
+Feb 9, 2013 - SP V3 design update.

 Dec 2, 2012 - regular updates.

 Sep 18, 2007 - pictures attached/detached.

 Oct 23, 2005 - Pictures attached/detached, Summit Views chapter created.

 Geologically the massif of Tofane is made up of countless rocky banks - slightly inclined towards the North - of the so-called Main Dolomite of the Upper Triassico ("Dolomia Principale"), a typical Dolomites'rock.
 The Tofane massif offers a variety of outdoor activities.
-On the eastern part, above the Cortina d'Ampezzo there is a well known ski resort, where every year also the World Cup races are held.
+On the eastern part, above the Ampezzo valley, there is a well known ski resort, where every year also the World Cup races are held.
 And on the very peak of Tofana di Mezzo a cable car goes.

-The mountain is like a giant three-edge pyramid, so its west face is very similar - only that it is not so extremely steep.
-The north-east face is the least steep, but it still holds snow rests long into summer.
+The mountain is like a giant three-edge pyramid, so its West face is very similar - only that it is not so extremely steep.
+The North-East face is the least steep, but it still holds snow rests long into summer.
 It fails only a little and there would be a permanent glacier - and may be there it was in the past.
-Now over the scree of north slopes the normal ascent goes.
+Now over the scree of North-East slopes the normal ascent goes.
 Although not being easy, due to its marked routes, Tofana di Rozes is often ascended.
 For an experienced hiker it represents one of the most rewarding peaks of Dolomites.

 |Andrej Mašera: As a beginning of the mountaineering history of Tofane group, we can consider August 29th, 1863, when Paul Grohmann reached the summit of Tofana di Mezzo in the company of hunter Checo de Meléres Francesco Lacedelli from Cortina.
 Next year he ascended with the same Lacedelli and the guides Angelo Dimai and Santo Siorpaès also Tofana di Rozes, and in 1865 with Angelo Dimai Tofana di Dentro.
 It is interesting that the huge south wall of Tofana di Rozes relatively early attracted the attention of climbers.
 In 1901 guides Antonio Dimai, Giovanni Siorpaes and Agostino Verzi guided on the wall two well known climbers - the Hungarian sisters Ilona and Rolanda Eötvös.
 A very interesting classic of the upper UIAA degree IV, still today often visited.
 Later others came and till WW2 routes of UIAA degree VI were climbed.
 In the 40-ies the "Pilastro" was brought in focus.
-Ettore Constantini and Romano Apollonio, the two from "Scoiattoli" group, climbed it in 1942 (in two days), thus opening the "upper sixth grade" difficulty.
+Ettore Costantini and Romano Apollonio, the two from "Scoiattoli" group, climbed it in 1942 (in two days), thus opening the "upper sixth grade" difficulty.
 Even Herman Buhl, one of the first to repeat the route, commented it: "Like a fly on the ceiling I was hanging under the roof, my feet were dangling in the void, 300 meters high above the ground."
 Even today the south wall of "Pilastro" is considered one of the most difficult and beautiful extreme climbs in Dolomites, rated with VI-/A1 or VII+ in a free climb.
 And similar climbs were done also in the other pillars of Tofana di Rozes.||"Scoiattoli" from Cortina.
 As in some other towns in sub-Alps Italy, also in Cortina a group of climbers was formed in July, 1939.
 But it soon became legendary.
 A very capable team, in which there were many sons of old-time climbing legends (such as Dibona, Lorenzi, Dimai, Ghedina, Menardi,...), soon excelled with famous first climbs.
 Among them were the SW wall of Cima Scotoni, NW edge of Western Zina, firs winter climb over Grand Capucin east face and their member Lino Lacedelli was the first one to climb on K2.|

-Andrej Mašera: But one of the most remarkable events happenad on the SW corner of Tofana di Rozes.
+Andrej Mašera: But one of the most remarkable events happened on the SW corner of Tofana di Rozes.
 There is an outposted tower, called Castelletto, where Austrian soldiers had well fortified positions, excellently controlling the entry into Val Travenanzes.
 Italians decided to blow the fortifications up by mining the whole tower.
 In almost 6 months they dug a 507m long tunnel and placed into its end 35 tons of dynamite.
 Austrians of course knew what was going on, and were digging their own tunnel in the opposite direction.
 But too late.
 On July 11th, 1916, at 3:30 a.m. a terrible explosion blew away the whole summit of Castelletto.
 Rocks were falling miles around and from the nearby area of Cinque Torri the Italian king himself observed the scene.
 But the event had no big impact on the course of mountain war.
 In 1956 through the Italian tunnel the initial part of Ferrata Lipella was made.

 from the NW